DilanCF/CMSC412_notes/lecture/Lecture04.md

 APIC: ...
 Interrupt controller

 4 CPUs that have a shared bus.
 Bus moves the bits around.
-If an interupt needs to be moved from one CPU to the other, use the bus
+If an interrupt needs to be moved from one CPU to the other, use the bus

 *Remember*: INterrupt == HW

 How does a CPU know an interrupt on the bus is its own?
 * Bus has to have address lines.
-That way, if interupt is in CPU0's address, CPU0 knows it has an interrupt
+That way, if interrupt is in CPU0's address, CPU0 knows it has an interrupt

 diskc: kernel image, functioning in virtual environment